Frequently Asked Questions

 Membership in the Friends is not required for the P&T program.

 Q. Why don’t more openings become available more often?
 Why are participants allowed to remain with the program for more than one year?

 A. Once enrolled, program participants are welcome to remain with the group until the family decides to discontinue with the program.
-Our experience has demonstrated, and indeed more than ten years of feedback has indicated, that the stability of the regular schedule, instructor and even classmates is a very positive and important component of the program.
+Our experience has demonstrated, and indeed more than fifteen years of feedback has indicated, that the stability of the regular schedule, instructor and even classmates is a very positive and important component of the program.
 The development and happiness of the child is enhanced by the familiarity of the routine and the familiar faces.
 Many of the families in our program have more than one child, and have been with the program for several years.
 Hence, openings do not occur very often.
 While that is unfortunate, it would not be appropriate to diminish the quality of the program because of demand.

 Also, most programs have been over-booked for several years now.
 The Sunday P&T program was cancelled a few years ago due to staff limitations and all participants were moved to the Friday and Saturday morning slots (which were already full at the time).